duneroadrunner/SaferCPlusPlus/index.md

 Scope pointers generally satisfy the restrictions the lifetime checker would impose on raw pointers, and could be considered as basically a stand-in for raw pointers for situations where a complete lifetime checker is not available.
 When a lifetime checker is/becomes available, scope pointers can be "disabled", i.e. aliased to their corresponding raw pointers, by simply defining the `MSE_SCOPEPOINTER_DISABLED` preprocessor symbol.

 Unlike other elements of the library, proper use of scope types is not fully enforced in the type system.
 Full enforcement requires the use of a tool like [scpptool](https://github.com/duneroadrunner/scpptool) (or the eventually-completed lifetime checker).
-Note that run-time checking is used in debug builds to catch unsafe misuses of scope types.
-(This is (now) kind of redundant if you're using an aforementioned enforcement tool.)
-Defining the MSE_SCOPEPOINTER_RUNTIME_CHECKS_ENABLED preprocessor symbol will enable run-time checking in non-debug builds as well.
+Run-time checking is (still) available to catch unsafe misuses of scope types by defining the `MSE_SCOPEPOINTER_RUNTIME_CHECKS_ENABLED` preprocessor symbol.
+(Though this is (now) kind of redundant if you're using an aforementioned enforcement tool.)

 Scope pointers usually point to scope objects.
 Scope objects are objects that live to the end of the scope in which they are declared.
 You can designate pretty much any type to be a scope object type by wrapping it in the `mse::TXScopeObj<>` (transparent) wrapper template.
 As with registered objects, this wrapper does not support some types that cannot act as a base class.
 For `int`, `bool` and `size_t` use the safer [substitutes](#cndint-cndsize_t-and-cndbool) that can act as base classes.